oceanprotocol-archive/OEPs/10/README.md

 decrypt [jwt](#json-web-token) and calls <code>consumeResource</code> that make a off-chain call to provider using <code>discovery url</code>.

-- The provider should receive <code>signedEncJWT</code>, verify the signed message and JWT, then generate the response based on the response type and the internal resource server and returns the output by calling <code>deliverResponse</code>.
+- The provider should receive <code>signedEncJWT</code>, verify the signed message and JWT, then generate the response based on the response type and the internal resource server and returns the expected output.

 - Finally, the provider sends <code>signedEncJWT</code> as a proof-of-access to <code>Auth.sol</code> in order to verify the delivery of access token by calling <code>verifyAccessTokenDelivery</code>, the contract will verify the signed message and